JeffreyJing/Terraform/README.md

 #Terraform

-This repository contains Terraform files that I've personally written and successfully applied to my AWS account.
+This repository contains directories Terraform files that I've personally written and successfully applied to my AWS account.

+Each directory has its own README file to explain what the Terraform file in that directory does.

+Additional relevant notes & thoughts will also be included.